DavidRogers/kato/README.md

 ![alt tag](https://raw.githubusercontent.com/aliozgur/kato/master/media/Settings_02.png)

 ## Dashboard Grid
 The dashboard grid view displays jobs in a grid type of way.
-Each job is represented by a card and displays data such as name, status, build number, duration and when it was last built.
+Each job is represented by a card which displays data such as name, status, build number, duration and when it was last built.

 ![alt tag](https://raw.githubusercontent.com/aliozgur/kato/master/media/dashbaord_00.png)

 ## Dashboard List